 Migraine can be awful and people with migraine suffer from the symptoms of migraine attacks.
-The term ‘migraine sufferer’ focuses on the disorder instead of the person, isn’t quite accurate, and isn’t helpful.
+The term ‘migraine sufferer’ isn't helpful as it focuses on the disorder instead of the person.

 4: Don’t call your headache a migraine, or migraine a headache

 The ‘just a headache’ myth is the leading cause of migraine stigma.
-While headache is a common symptom, migraine has many other symptoms, and some people living with migraine do not experience headache at all!
-Other types of headache, no matter how severe, are not the same as migraine.
+Headache is a common symptom, but some people living with migraine do not experience headache at all!
+Other types of headache, no matter how severe, are not migraine.

 5: Don’t call anything else migraine